symfony/symfony-docs/translation.rst

 Installation
 ------------

-In applications using :doc:`Symfony Flex </setup/flex>`, run this command to install the translator before using it:
+First, run this command to install the translator before using it:

 .. code-block:: terminal